sjjsy/neronet/doc/user_guide.rst

 **1. Pip Installation**

 Start by running the command below on your local machine's command line.
+Note: python 3.5 is required.

 *Example:*
 ::
-	pip3 install Neronet
+	sudo python 3.5 usr/bin/pip install neronet

 The command will load all components related to neronet and install them to the system.
 It will also create the folder '~/.neronet' to contain your preferences and cluster setup.
 Proceed by opening the folder and defining your initial cluster setup and preferences there.